How To Survive Nursing School: 10 Essential Tips

 There is more than one way to skin a cat (yeah, it’s crude but it does the trick).
 Don’t do something simply because that’s the way it’s always been done.
 If you can develop or bring a new way that meets the same demands, satisfies the same requirements, and doesn’t place anyone or anything in harms way – go for it.
 We nurses hate change, but it really is the only thing that is constant in our careers.

-Get rid of that comfort blanket.
+Get rid of that comfort blanket because nursing school and your career are not about feeling safe all the time.
 The majority of your career will be spent ‘uncomfortable’.
 There is always something new, something challenging and something different.
 Become ‘comfortable with being uncomfortable’, you’ll reap the benefits of this later.

 THIS is the single most important skill you need to develop as a nurse.
 PERIOD.
 Time management skills will save you from many, many ‘bad’ days – as a student and then as a practicing clinician.
 You’ll know when you’ve met a nurse with bad time management skills – it affects everyone around them.